 I would love to read work that makes me stop and think, makes me wonder if I have come to the right conclusion (A telephonic conversation by Mark Twain).
 Or whether there is a conclusion at all.
 Pieces that make me feel like I recognise the scene but then snatch away the expected ending, leaving me with a tangle of emotions (think The Last Leaf by O. Henry).
 Shock us and surprise us, tricks us into following you down one path before changing the destination all together.

-We’re so excited to read your flash fiction, and hope you consider submitting to this new endeavour!
+We’re so excited to read your flash fiction, and hope you consider submitting!